Saving old trees by pollarding can be done by sawing off the top half of the trunk to lighten the load on the base.

 Saving old trees by pollarding is costly but so worthwhile.

-For men having hobbies like this also certainly contributes to saving their lives for old age too.
-The two most dangerous years in a man's life are the one in which he was born and the other in which he retires; dropping dead of boredom is very common.
+Having hobbies also certainly contributes to saving the lives of old men too.
+It does mean lopping off what are top branches for many people; television and social media.
+The two most dangerous years in a man's life are those in which he was born and retires; dropping dead of boredom is very common.

 Blue Zone longevity stresses keeping busy right through to the end.
 Those are the five places in the world where zestful old age is the norm.
 We have been greatly influenced by their attitude to life; they grow their own food, bake only sourdough bread and enjoy broad beans[2].

 Broad beans are the only source of dopamine, the feel-good hormone.
-You have to grow them yourself; you are unlikely to find them in the shops or in cans.
+You have to grow them yourself if you want to be happy; you are unlikely to find them in the shops or in cans.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.